take0a/dbt-fusion/README.md

 To run tests, increase the stack size and use nextest.

 ```
  RUST_MIN_STACK=8388608 cargo nextest run --no-fail-fast
 ```

 # License
-The dbt Fusion engine is a monorepo and contains more than one license.
+The dbt Fusion engine is a monorepo and contains more than one License.
 Most code is licensed under ELv2.
 For more, please see our [licenses](LICENSES.md) section.

 # Acknowledgments
 *To the dbt community:* dbt the tool & dbt Labs the company would not be here without the incredible community of authors, contributors, practitioners, and enthusiasts. dbt Fusion is an evolution of that work & stands on the shoulders of what has come before.

 *To the Arrow Community:* dbt Labs is committing fully to the Arrow ecosystem.
 Fusion exclusively uses the Arrow type system from drivers through adapters into the internals of the compiler & runtime.